 In Kyrgyzstan, the Kyrgyz Library and Information Consortium (KLIC), took the the lead in campaigning for accession to the Marrakesh Treaty.

 As a result, on 9 March 2017, the President of Kyrgyzstan approved amendments to the Kyrgyz Copyright Act to implement provisions of the Marrakesh Treaty into national law.
-On 27 March 2017, the President signed into law a bill for accession to the Marrakesh Treaty [read the accession announcement in English; in Russian].

 There are over 13,000 people with visual impairment in Kyrgyzstan, many of whom are unemployed.
 A major contributing factor to unemployment and lack of social integration among blind and visually impaired people everywhere is extremely limited access to books and other learning materials in accessible formats such as braille, audio and large print, and digital formats.